apify/apify-docs/docs/storage.md

 [Apify SDK](https://sdk.apify.com/docs/api/request-queue), Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-requestQueues) or the [Apify API](https://docs.apify.com/api/v2#/reference/request-queues).

-For more information, see the [Request queue]({{@link storage/request_queue.md}}) documentation.
+For more information, see the [request queue]({{@link storage/request_queue.md}}) documentation page.

 ## [](#basic-usage) Basic usage

 ### [](#apify-app) Apify app

 To access your storages from the Apify app, go to the [`Storage` section](https://my.apify.com/storage) in the left-side menu.
-From there, you can click through the tabs to view your key-value stores, datasets, and request queues, as well as API endpoints.
-To view your storages, click their `ID`.
+From there, you can click through the tabs to view your key-value stores, datasets, request queues and related API endpoints.
+To view a storage, click its `ID`.

 ![Storages in app]({{@asset storage/images/datasets-app.png}})